HavardLine/phb/README.md

 ### Custom CSS

-Custom CSS can be added in `src/styles/elate.css`
+Custom CSS can be added in `src/custom/style.css`

+### Custom JS

+Custom javascript can be added in `src/custom/script.css`

 ### Book properties
 **book.json** properties